UTAH DEPARTMENT OF WORKFORCE SERVICES

 After you file an appeal, you will receive a notice of hearing along with the information and documents used in making the original decision.
 Upon receiving the notice of hearing you will be required to immediately contact the Appeals Unit to verify your participation in the hearing and to provide a telephone number where you can be reached at the time of the hearing.
 Failure to contact the Appeals Unit prior to the hearing, as instructed in the hearing notice, will result in cancellation of your hearing.
 Please read the notice carefully.
 The hearing notice will contain important information on how to prepare for the hearing, including how to present evidence, documents and witnesses in support of your appeal.

 The unemployment insurance appeals process does not require that you have legal representation.
 Most individuals represent themselves.
 During the hearing, all parties are assisted in presenting their case by the Administrative Law Judge.
 If you hire an attorney to represent you, you are responsible to pay any fees.
-The law requires the attorney to submit a written request for approval of fees to the Administrative Law Judge prior to any payment.
+The law requires any non-attorney to submit a written request for approval of fees to the administrative law judge prior to any payment.
 The fee request form and complete instructions are available online at jobs.utah.gov/appeals.

 Your employer also has the right to appeal a decision allowing benefits.
-You will be notified of any appeal related to your benefits so that you can participate in that appeal hearing.
+You will be notified of any appeal related to your benefits, so you can participate in that appeal hearing.
+If your employer appeals a decision allowing benefits and the decision is reversed, you may be responsible to repay benefits.
 If you have questions concerning the appeal process, more information is available online at jobs.utah.gov/appeals.
 You can also call the Appeals Unit at 801-526-9300 or toll free at 1-877-800-0671.

 Trade Act Benefits